 - Specific Flexibility Program

 Who Provides Work Hardening Programs?

-Work hardening programs can be provided by physical therapists, vocational counselors or occupational therapists.
-Occupational therapy practitioners evaluate worker capacities, task performance and the workers environment, to help ensure the proper course of treatment.
+Work hardening programs can be provided by physical therapists, vocational counselors, or occupational therapists.
+Occupational therapy practitioners evaluate worker capacities, task performance, and the worker’s environment, to help ensure the proper course of treatment.
 According to the American Occupational Association, “These specialized evaluation skills allow the occupational therapist to understand and deliver results in the complex psychosocial and physical work environment.”
-Below are a few issues most work hardening programs address:
+Below is a list of issues most work hardening programs address:

 - Physical Limitations

 - Work Place Safety and Injury Prevention

 TIRR Memorial Hermann is an example of a local facility with the ability to provide work hardening programs.
 TIRR is an internationally recognized rehabilitation and research hospital.
 Their occupational therapy treatment is patient-centered and deliberately designed to help individuals recover from an injury or accident through participation in everyday activities.
 They are one of the many treatment centers where patients with catastrophic injuries can receive specialized care.